-If a pupil misses a short detention she will be placed on a double detention.
+If a pupil misses a detention for no valid reason, she will be placed on a double detention.

-If a pupil refuses to complete a detention, her parents/guardian will be contacted.
+If a pupil refuses to complete a detention, parents/guardians will be contacted.
 Further failure to complete the detention will result in suspension.